hdinsight/hdinsight.github.io/spark/mdsclient_issue.md

+Symptoms

-Symptom : Any spark application submitted via Spark-Submit would complete the job execution but the **spark-submit would just hang**.
+Any spark application submitted via Spark-Submit would complete the job execution but the **spark-submit would just hang**.

+Spark Jobs deployed triggers huge amount of logging events (MdsLogger).

 Steps to Reproduce the issue.